jaywcjlove/key-clicker/README.md

 ![KeyClicker 4](./assets/screenshots-4.jpg)

-KeyClicker is an app that brings users a true keyboard typing sound experience, recreating the typing feel of mechanical keyboards and typewriters.
+KeyClicker brings a real keyboard typing sound experience to users, recreating the tactile feel of mechanical keyboards and typewriters.
+It also supports displaying the pressed shortcut keys on the desktop, making it ideal for meetings, teaching, or video tutorial creation.

-If you are a writer or have a fondness for the sound of typewriters, KeyClicker will be your ideal choice.
-Many writers believe that the sound of a typewriter helps them focus more and inspires their creativity.
-While the charm of a physical typewriter is unique, it lacks the convenient features of modern devices, such as efficient editing and digital operations.
-With KeyClicker, you can enjoy the classic sound of a typewriter while retaining the powerful editing and publishing capabilities of macOS devices.
+For writers or typewriter enthusiasts, KeyClicker is the perfect choice.
+Many writers find that the sound of a typewriter helps them enhance focus and creativity.
+While the charm of physical typewriters is unique, they lack the convenience of modern devices, such as efficient editing and digital operations.
+With KeyClicker, you can enjoy the classic sound of a typewriter while retaining the powerful editing and publishing capabilities of macOS.

-If you are a programmer, KeyClicker can also bring you the ultimate experience of typing on a mechanical keyboard, making every keystroke immersive, enhancing your focus and enjoyment while coding!
+For programmers, KeyClicker also provides the ultimate mechanical keyboard typing experience, making each keystroke immersive and enhancing focus and enjoyment during programming!

 ## Frequently Asked Questions